Stephen Oakley

 Stephen Phelps Oakley, FBA (born 20 November 1958) is a British classicist and academic.
 An expert on the work of Livy, he is the ninth Kennedy Professor of Latin at the University of Cambridge and a Fellow of Emmanuel College.

-Career
+Early life and education

-Oakley was educated at Bradfield College in Berkshire.
+Oakley was born on 20 November 1958.
+He was educated at Bradfield College in Berkshire.
 He went on to study at Queens' College, Cambridge, where he graduated with a Bachelor of Arts (BA) degree in 1980 and a Doctor of Philosophy (PhD) degree in 1985.

+Academic career

 From 1984, he worked at the university's Emmanuel College, first as a research fellow and, from 1986, as an official fellow.
 In 1998, he accepted a position at the University of Reading which he held until 2007.
 He then returned to Cambridge to succeed Michael Reeve as the Kennedy Professor of Latin.

+In 2024, he held the Lyell Readership in Bibliography at the University of Oxford, giving the associated Lyell Lectures on the transmission of Latin text.